There may be variations. Please check with your respective departments.

 - Graduation Application: In addition, students must complete a graduation application at least five months in advance of their anticipated graduation date.

-- Notify Your Academic Advisor: Upon successfully completing your comprehensive examination, have your faculty advisor email confirmation that you passed to your academic advisor in the Graduate Academic & Career Development Center.
+- Notify Your Academic Advisor: Upon successfully completing your comprehensive examination, have your faculty advisor email confirmation that you passed to your academic advisor in the Grad Center.

 By the end of fall of the fourth year, students must have a dissertation committee with at least 3 members, a committee chair, and a dissertation topic.
 Students must have defended their dissertation by the end of their fourth year, and completed their dissertation by the end of their 6th year.
 Please complete the following steps to ensure you are on the right track.